SEO for accounting firms

 And here’s the beauty of it: unlike a cold email or an ad that gets ignored, SEO brings you leads who are already in the mindset to hire.

-They’re not window shopping – they’ve got finances that need managing, and they needed it yesterday.
+They’re not window shopping – they’ve got finances that need managing, and they needed it managed yesterday.

 Now, let me make one thing clear: word of mouth and referrals aren’t going anywhere.